MarcoZufferli/marcozufferli.github.io/content/posts/not_so_brief_overview_about_kerberos.md

 Kerberos is an authentication protocol, not an authorization protocol, this means that the Kerberos protocol, through the use of TGT, TGS tickets and other related data, is able both to prove to the remote service that the domain user trying to access is indeed a valid domain user, already authenticated and present in the AD (Network Logon) ([link](#1)), and to the Client when the user performs a standard login to the machine (Interactive Logon) ([link](#2)); instead, authorization, so the verification of the permissions in order to access to the target service is the responsibility of the AP, that is the server hosting the service (Network Logon) ([link](#3)), while to the Client it's the responsibility of the Client itself (Interactive Logon) ([link](#4)).

-Kerberos implements the concept of "Ticket", that's are "objects" that will be used to perform domain authentications.
+Kerberos implements the concept of "Ticket", they are "objects" that will be used to perform domain authentications.
 This protocol is called Kerberos, like the three-headed dog of Greek mythology, because in its complete operation (for example from Interactive Logon to Network Logon) it involves 3 distinct actors:

 - **Client / User**: The Client (it's also possible to say the user who has logged into the Client) wants to access a service that requires domain authentication.